tb1402/speedport_pro_cli/README.md

 - minimum Python 3
 - Argparse `$ pip install argparse`
 - Selenium `$ pip install selenium`
+- Geckodriver (the executable must be in path), you can download it [here](https://github.com/mozilla/geckodriver/releases)

 ## Usage
 After you installed all required modules just clone the repository and run `$ python speedport.py`.